Business Operator to Business Owner: How to Increase More Freedom as an Entrepreneur

 When I am talking to a new business owner, they almost always say that they are the owner or founder of their business.
 Although true, I oftentimes have to explain how they are really more of an operator first, owner second.

-Operator- One who manages the day to day operations of a business.
+Operator- One who manages the day-to-day operations of a business.
 This individual typically wears multiple hats and takes on quite a bit of responsibility.

 To be clear, both of these roles are extremely important.
 And most people have to spend a few years at least wearing both hats.

-But true freedom comes from letting go of being the sole operator in your business and rising up to be the owner and leader of your business.
+But true freedom comes from letting go of being the sole operator in your business and rising to be the owner and leader of your business.

 I know, this sounds easier said than done.
-And frankly, its an ongoing process for this.
+And frankly, it's an ongoing process for this.
 But lest explore some tips you can utilize to start making this shift.

 4 Tips to Make the Owner Shift